hhellyer/llnode/README.md

 sudo make install-linux
 ```

-## Installation
+## Loading the lldb plugin library.

 The simplest installation method is:
 ```bash
 npm install -g llnode
 ```

-If you do a global install (npm install -g llnode) you can use the llnode
+If you do a global install (npm install -g llnode) you can use the `llnode`
 shortcut script.
-This starts lldb and automatically issues the plugin load command.
+This starts `lldb` and automatically issues the `plugin load` command.
 All parameters to the llnode script are passed directly to lldb.
-If you do not do a local install the shortcut will be in node_modules/.bin/llnode
+If you do not do a
+local install the shortcut will be in `node_modules/.bin/llnode`

+If you run either `make install-linux` or `make install-osx` the plugin will installed
+in the LLDB system plugin directory, in which case LLDB will load the plugin
+automatically on start-up.
+Using this may require additional permissions to be able to
+copy the plugin libary to the system plugin directory.

-The llnode plugin can also be loaded into LLDB using the
+The llnode plugin can also be manually loaded into LLDB using the
 `plugin load` command within lldb.
-Alternatively it can be installed in the
-LLDB system plugin directory, in which case LLDB will load the plugin
-automatically on start-up.

 It does not matter whether the `plugin load` command is issued before or after
-loading a core dump.
+loading a core dump or attaching to a process.

 ### OS X